Michigan State Medical Society: Building

 World-renowned Michigan architect Minoru Yamasaki (1912-1985) designed the Michigan State Medical Society headquarters.
 Upon its completion in 1961, Yamasaki explained, "The intent was to build a serene and inviting building to express the idealism and humanity of the medical profession."
 The terraced landscape, the slender columns, 31 rippling arches and the graceful lines inspired visitors to remark, "It seems to float in the air."

 In 1991, the Yamasaki firm designed an atrium connecting the original building to the Cyrus M. Stockwell wing, named for the society's first president.
 Yamasaki's best known design was the World Trade Center in New York City.

 The Michigan State Medical Society building is listed on the National Register of Historic Places.
 It's also designated as a Michigan Historical Site.
+The building was sold in May 2023 to Eyde Development.